 Uses Of Revenue: Energy

 This projection reflects expected increases in utility rates and load growth.
-The previous year saw a slight decrease in utility expenditures due to staff and faculty furloughs, moderate winter and summer weather, and reduced student enrollment.
-Natural gas rates remained low due to a lack of demand from the recent economic recession.
-To facilitate electrical distribution infrastructure improvements, including the installation of smart meters, electric utilities have raised its rates, and increases are expected to continue.
-Additionally, state budget cuts have severely diminished the university capital program, which combined with class consolidation, increases the energy required to cool classroom space.
+The previous year saw little change in per-unit utility cost, but a slight increase in total utility expenditures due to increased student enrollment.
+Natural gas rates remained low due to a lack of demand resulting from the economic recession.
+Electric utilities are expected to increase rates to facilitate electrical distribution infrastructure improvements, including the installation of smart meters.
+The university capital program, has been adversely affected by deep state budget cuts that have severely diminished the ability of campuses to implement energy efficiency projects, which combined with class consolidation, increases the energy required to cool classroom and office space.

 |Total CSU Funding||$129,600,000||Increase||$4,600,000|